fusion2222/datracker/README.md

 - NPM package manager for NodeJS should be installed along NodeJS installation.
 Check if you have installed npm by typing `npm --version` in terminal.
 If command is not recognized, [install NPM package manager](https://www.npmjs.com/get-npm)
-- If you have not opened Terminal, navigate into folder where you would like to have DaTracker installed.
+- If you have not opened Terminal, open it and navigate into folder where you would like to have DaTracker installed.
 - run `git clone git@github.com:fusion2222/datracker.git` from your Terminal.
+This command clones clone on your computer.
 - Navigate to newly created DaTracker folder using your Terminal.
 - [Create virtualenv](https://virtualenv.pypa.io/en/stable/userguide/) for DaTracker in your system.
 - [Activate virtualenv](https://virtualenv.pypa.io/en/stable/userguide/#activate-script) you recently created.
 - [Create Database SQLite](https://www.sqlite.org/cli.html) file in your datracker root directory.
 Name it `db.sqlite3`.
-- run `python manage.py makemigrations`
 - run `pip install -r requirements.txt` in your Terminal.
 If you have installed pip3 instead, run the same command for pip3
+- run `python manage.py makemigrations`
+- run `python manage.py create_initial_data` - This will also create your test data
 - rum `npm install`
 - run `npm link gulp`
 - run `gulp sass`
 - run `gulp js`
 - run `python manage.py collectstatic`

+## Important notice

+Currently this biggest flaws of DaTracker is secure handling of vendor-packages, frontnend as well as Messages module not working.

 ## Contribution guide

+Jesus once said wise thing - Those who will try to push any code into this repository, without reading following rules will be damned.
+So better check the rules:
-Project uses strictly SCSS syntax as the only CSS syntactical preprocessor.
+- Project uses strictly SCSS syntax as the only CSS syntactical preprocessor.
+We do not mix Sass, Less and SCSS no matter what. (only exceptions are vendor packages)
+- Consistency - If there is some naming convention widely used in project, use it no matter how obscure it looks.
+This applies also for graphical and frontend stuff.
+- Keep as low dependencies as possible - Dependencies are good.. but only if they save you a lot of tedious, difficult or repetitive work.
+- Any ideas are welcome and feel free to discuss.

 ### Compiling Javascript and SCSS to CSS